-*Arlene Hittle: Arlene Hittle is a Midwestern transplant who now makes her home in northern Arizona.
+Arlene Hittle: Arlene Hittle is a Midwestern transplant who now makes her home in northern Arizona.
 She suffers from the well-documented Hittle family curse of being a Cubs fan, but will root for the Diamondbacks until they run up against the Cubs.
-Longtime friends are amazed she writes books with sports in them, since she’s about as coordinated as a newborn giraffe and used to say marching band required more exertion than golf.Find her at ArleneHittle.com or follow her on Facebook.
+Longtime friends are amazed she writes books with sports in them, since she’s about as coordinated as a newborn giraffe and used to say marching band required more exertion than golf.

-Patrick Hodges: Patrick Hodges lives in his native state of Arizona with his wife, Vaneza.
+Patrick Hodges: Patrick lives in his native state of Arizona with his wife, Vaneza.
 By day, he is a medical biller, and by night, he continues to discover new passion as a writer of Young Adult fiction.

-Learn more at ReadySetConnect.today
+Learn more at RebekahsQuill.com

-*Marie Joy: Marie Joy is the author of Buddy the Soldier Bear.
+Marie Joy: Marie is the author of Buddy the Soldier Bear.
 She has a master’s degree in Leadership from Grand Canyon University.
 She volunteers with the Blue Star Moms and the American Legion Auxiliary.
 Marie’s dad served in WWII and her oldest son served in Iraq and Afghanistan.
 When sending care packages to soldiers, she dreamed of writing a children’s story that could give back to our brave warriors.
 Through her writing, she hopes to inspire children to dream big, and to bring awareness to military and veteran causes.
-She donates a portion of the proceeds from her book to nonprofit organizations who support military and veteran’s causes.
+She donates a portion of the proceeds from her book to nonprofit organizations that support military and veteran’s causes.

-See more at MarieJoyWrites.com
+Find out more at MarieJoyWrites.com